X1r0s/Server-Guide/ENG/PM2 ENG.md

     {
       name: "my-app",
       script: "app.js",
-      exec_mode: "cluster", // Use cluster mode for load balancing
+      exec_mode: "cluster", // Run in cluster mode to utilize all CPU cores
       instances: "max", // Spawn as many instances as there are CPU cores
       watch: false, // Disable watch mode in production
       env: {